ChrstphrHll/npc_gen/students/Jovos Seldanna.md

 ---
 # Jovos Seldanna
 ### Description
-- Half-Elf Paladin from Beleriand
+- Half-Elf Paladin from Qualnis
 - 3rd year Assault student in Jettenia
 - shoulder length straight dirty blonde hair that's braided, Brown eyes, and Light Tan skin
 - Is Suave and Crude, and has Peace as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes